TheRealiPaul/Tutorial.py/README.md

 ## Here is an example of an output of using the library matplotlib:

-To use it, you need to do following command line:
+To use it, you need to do the following command line:

 `pip install matplotlib`